kaustubh-sadekar/kaustubh-sadekar.github.io/_portfolio/p50-implementation-of-kinect-fusion-algorithm-for-3d-reconstruction-using-rgbd-images.md

 The TSDF values are updated using weighted averaging only for the voxels that are captured by the camera.
 A vectorized implementation for this task was written, which provided a mask for all the valid voxels.
 This, in a way, represents the ray casting step of Kinect fusion.
 The mask obtained in this stage is used to find the target pointcloud for the fast ICP step.

-The PyTorch implementation is inspired by <a href="https://github.com/andyzeng/tsdf-fusion-python" target="_blank">this project</a> but instead of using marching cubes I have written a vectorized thresholding based method which further reduces the computation time.
+The PyTorch implementation is inspired by <a href="https://github.com/andyzeng/tsdf-fusion-python" target="_blank">this project</a>, but instead of using marching cubes, I have written a vectorized thresholding based method which further reduces the computation time.

 It is important to note that TSDF fusion gives promising results, and most of its components can leverage GPU acceleration capabilities, but at the same time, it is memory expensive.
 Storing even a 512x512x512 voxel grid representing the 3D volume can require 6GB of GPU RAM.
 Hence the output depends on the available hardware.
 Presently I have only implemented TSDF fusion for a fixed size of the voxel grid.

-To improve the reconstruction quality, we can divide the entire 3D space into larger sections and represent each section with an NxNxN voxel grid, and only the section visible to the camera can be transfered to GPU.
+To improve the reconstruction quality, we can divide the entire 3D space into larger sections and represent each section with an NxNxN voxel grid, and only the section visible to the camera can be transferred to GPU.
 This is similar to voxel hashing.
 Open3D provides <a href="http://www.open3d.org/docs/release/python_api/open3d.pipelines.integration.ScalableTSDFVolume.html#open3d.pipelines.integration.ScalableTSDFVolume" target="_blank">ScalableTSDFVolume</a> class to handle this.